AtonixCorpCommunity/Atonixcorpcommunity_contribution/README.md

 markdown
-# Contributing to AtonixCorp Community Social Media
+# Contributing to AtonixCorp Community

-We welcome contributions to the AtonixCorp Community Social Media project!
+We welcome contributions to the AtonixCorp Community project!
 Your ideas, suggestions, and code improvements are valuable in making this platform better.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## How to Contribute